petbrueck/sursol/README.md

 - `sursol import` imports tabular data exported by Survey Solutions.
 - `sursol transcheck` compares translation against original text to identify software-related misalignments.

+### **Installation**
+For now, you can just simply download all .ado & .sthlp files from the 'src' folder.
+Copy them into any folder on your harddrive.
+Within Stata write
+`sysdir set PERSONAL  "FOLDER PATH IN WHICH YOU COPIED ALL FILES"`

+Type
+`help sursol`
+or
+`help sursol append`
+to retrieve more information about each command